What Is a Good GMAT Score for Harvard Business School?

 Balancing Your GMAT Score With Other Factors

-Undoubtedly, impressive test scores can only help when you’re applying to a top-ranked school such as Harvard, but business schools evaluate applicants holistically rather than admit applicants based on any one factor in isolation.
+Undoubtedly, impressive test scores can only help when you’re applying to a top-ranked school such as Harvard.
+But business schools evaluate applicants holistically rather than admit applicants based on any one factor in isolation.

 For one, business schools want to create a dynamic environment for their students, one that reflects the real world.
 So, admissions committees at top schools seek high-caliber students with a diverse array of backgrounds, perspectives, and experiences.